Ritthik/Coursera_Capstone/README.md

 Popular neighborhoods project in the Popular neighborhoods directory

-Please read the README in that directory
+Please read the README in that directory.